deepchecks/deepchecks/docs/source/getting-started/welcome.rst

         Play with some of the existing tabular checks and see how they work on various datasets with custom corruptions injected.

+    .. grid-item-card:: 📋 Tabular 📋‍
+        :link-type: doc
+        :link: /tabular/index

+        Main concepts, check gallery and end-to-end guides demonstrating how to start working Deepchecks with tabular data and models.

+    .. grid-item-card:: 🎦‍ Computer Vision (Note: in Beta Release) 🎦‍
+        :link-type: doc
+        :link: /vision/index

+        Main concepts, check gallery and end-to-end guides demonstrating how to start working Deepchecks with CV data and models.
+Build-in support for PyTorch, TensorFlow, and custom frameworks.

+    .. grid-item-card:: 🔤️ NLP (Note: in Alpha Release) 🔤️
+        :link-type: doc
+        :link: /nlp/index

+        Main concepts, check gallery and end-to-end guides demonstrating how to start working Deepchecks with NLP data.

+    .. grid-item-card:: 💁‍♂️ Get Help & Give Us Feedback 💁
+        :link-type: ref
+        :link: welcome__get_help

+        Links for how to interact with us via our `Slack Community  <https://www.deepchecks.com/slack>`__ or by opening `an issue on Github <https://github.com/deepchecks/deepchecks/issues>`__.

     .. grid-item-card:: 🤖 API Reference 🤖
         :link-type: doc
         :link: /api/index

         Reference and links to source code for Deepchecks' components

-    .. grid-item-card:: 🏃‍♀️ Vision Quickstarts (Note: CV is in Beta Release) 🏃‍♀️
-        :link-type: doc
-        :link: /user-guide/vision/auto_quickstarts/index

-        End-to-end guides demonstrating how to start working with various CV use cases (object detection, classification and more)

-    .. grid-item-card:: 🔤️ NLP Quickstarts (Note: NLP is in Alpha Release) 🔤️
-        :link-type: doc
-        :link: /user-guide/nlp/auto_quickstarts/index

-        Initial release demonstrating how to test NLP models and data.
-Future releases to come!
-Currently supports text classification and token classification.

 .. _welcome__get_help: